 - Buy Internet by The Minute

-- Buy Internet For The Day or Cruise
+- Buy Internet For The Day or whole cruise

 Alternatives to Onboard Internet

-My only con (and I’ve had to think hard to find one) is rude obnoxious people full of entitlement speaking to staff as if they were their personal servant.
-I hate that.
-It’s like cruising brings out the feral side of some normally decent people – Stuart
+Another “Con” (and I’ve had to think hard to find this one) is you sometimes find rude or obnoxious people, full of entitlement, speaking to staff as if they were their personal servants.

 I have encountered my fair share of rude passengers on cruises.
 I suppose that is to be expected when you get SO many people together in one place.